Fewer than half of financial advisers sponsor activities or events, finds new research

 The survey is featured as part of MRM’s newly-launched report entitled ‘The Death of the Chairman’s Whim: making the most of your sponsorship in a digital age’, which assesses the current state of corporate sponsorship and its future relevance to financial advisers in an era when social media is setting the agenda more than ever.

-The whitepaper also suggests that advisers who do explore sponsorship are more aware of the value of digital media in looking to attract new clients.
+The report also suggests that advisers who do explore sponsorship are more aware of the value of digital media in looking to attract new clients.
 Of those advisers involved in sponsorship, 98% said they used digital media to support their activities.
 And LinkedIn emerging as the preferred platform for 98% of those using digital media to support sponsorships.

-Other findings revealed in the whitepaper include:
+Other findings revealed include:

 - 31% of advisers have spent money on social media advertising during the past financial year